Audi logo Meaning and History

-However, if one so wanted to call a company by his name, why could not one just call it Horch?
-Specifically, August Horch– named in this way his first car company in the distant 1899.
+However, if one so wanted to call a company by his name, why could not just call it Horch?
+Specifically, August Horch – named in this way his first car company in the distant 1899.
 It was called Horch & Cie.
 But 10 years after that it fell out that he was evicted from his own firm and established a new one, in another town, going on to use the Horch brand.
-His former partners went to law against him, took the brand and August Horch was obliged to invent a new denomination for his firm.
+His former partners went to law against him, took the brand, and August Horch was obliged to invent a new denomination for his firm.

 And now let`s relate the facts as they actually happened.

-In the 1909, he created a new ineffectual 6-cylinder engine, which almost led the firm to a bankruptcy, which very much resented his partners who decided to make short work to a zealous originator and to kick him away from his own firm.
-However, Horch established another company not far away, this firm; naturally, bore the name of Horch too.
+In 1909, he created a new ineffectual 6-cylinder engine, which almost led the firm to a bankruptcy, which very much resented his partners who decided to make short work to a zealous originator and to kick him away from his own firm.
+However, Horch established another company not far away.
+This firm, naturally, bore the name of Horch too.
 Having felt a strong competitor in a new firm, his former partners went to law against him with a request to modify the firm denomination.

 The judgement was for the plaintiff and August Horch turned to the Latinized variant of the previous denomination: the word horch meaning “listen” in German became audi.
-Therefore, in the 1909 the famous brand name and the not less well- known company Audi were born.
+Therefore, in 1909, the famous brand name and the not less well- known company Audi were born.

-The auto Audi- A was manufactured in the 1910.
-In the 1911 the model Audi- B followed.
-Horch exhibited three such cars on the June 1911 at the first race of Auto Alpenfart in Austrian Alps 2500 km long away that came the change of famous races for the prize of the German prince Henry.
+The auto Audi-A was manufactured in 1910.
+In 1911, the model Audi-B followed.
+Horch exhibited three such cars on June 1911 at the first race of Auto Alpenfart in Austrian Alps 2500 km away that came the change of famous races for the prize of the German prince Henry.

-In the 1912 the well- known model Audi –C appeared.
+In 1912, the well-known model Audi–C appeared.
 At the same time, its first samples passed a serious test at the regular Alpine race and got great results.

 In the 20s, the firm Audi stood on brink of a bankruptcy.
 It had to merge with another company.

-In the 1928 the company was acquired by German DKW, Yorgen Skafte Rasmussen started possess Audi.
+In 1928, the company was acquired by German DKW, Yorgen Skafte Rasmussen started to possess Audi.

-In the 1932, the economic crisis pushed a number of German firms for creation of the concern Auto Union.
-It held the former rival firms Horch and Audi along with DKW and Wanderer.
+In 1932, the economic crisis pushed a number of German firms for creation of the concern, Auto Union.
+It held the former rival firms Horch and Audi, along with DKW and Wanderer.
 The concern produced two models fit with the front drive and Wanderer engines.
 The vehicle sales were successful until the beginning of the Second World War.

-After the Second World War Audi and its partners from the Auto Union – were socialized.
-They were converted to the “Coalescence of people enterprises for cars` production”.
+After the Second World War Audi, and its partners from the Auto Union – were socialized.
+They were converted to the “Coalescence of people enterprises for car production”.

-The model «100» that appeared at the market in the 1968, as well as its followers including even famous Audi Quattro were distinguished by a sport profile and drive for all 4 wheels, which was the new landmark in automobile industry of Germany.
-It was the model Quattro having appeared in the 1980 who gave a powerful impact to the evolution of the vehicles’ manufacturing and it earned the world renown to the Audi firm, a subsidiary of Volkswagen.
+The model «100» that appeared on the market in 1968, as well as its followers, including even famous Audi Quattro, were distinguished by a sport profile and drive for all 4 wheels, which was the new landmark in the automobile industry of Germany.
+It was the model Quattro having appeared in 1980 who gave a powerful impact to the evolution of the vehicles’ manufacturing and it earned world renown for the Audi firm, a subsidiary of Volkswagen.
 It was the light, fast automobile “grand of tourism” with excellent stability, a type of car for a rally.
 It bacame hard for the competitors to compete against this rally Quattro.
 The model took part uniquely well in several motor races.

-In the 1969, the concern Volkswagen bought Neckarsulmer Automobilwerke.
-As a result, the firm name changed, the firm began to be called NSU Auto Union Audi and in summer 1985, the firm name was again converted into Audi AG.
+In 1969, the concern Volkswagen bought Neckarsulmer Automobilwerke.
+As a result, the firm name changed, the firm began to be called NSU Auto Union Audi and in the summer of 1985, the firm name was again converted to Audi AG.

-In the 1980, the all-wheel drive sport coupe attracted high attention on the Audi’s mount at the Geneva car fair.
-For the first time the all-wheel drive high powerful car was offered in form of Audi Quattro with a concept of four-wheel drive, which was still used only in trucks and SUV.
+In 1980, the all-wheel drive sport coupe attracted high attention on the Audi’s mount at the Geneva car fair.
+For the first time, the all-wheel drive, high-power car was offered in the form of Audi Quattro with a concept of four-wheel drive, which was still used only in trucks and SUV.
 The idea of such a car aroused in winter 1976/77 during test arrivals on a VW Iltis off-road vehicle being designed for the German federal armed forces.
-Excellent behavior of this car during movement across ice and snow led to a thought to introduce four-wheel drive of VW Iltis into serial Audi 80.
-A variant of increased power was also developed – the five-cylinder 2.2-liter turbo engine 147 kW 200 hp of power was introduced in the autumn of 1979.
+Excellent behavior of this car during movement across ice and snow led to a thought to introduce four-wheel drive VW Iltis to serial Audi 80.
+A variant of increased power was also developed – the five-cylinder 2.2-liter turbo engine 147 kW 200 hp of power was introduced in autumn of 1979.

-From the 1994 till the 1997 several new cars were presented for the first time: Audi A8, the flagship of the Audi’s line; five-seater RS2 Avant with a 2, 2-litre 315-powerful injector turbo engine; Audi A3 created on the Golf IV platform; Audi A6 with a bodywork of sedan.
+From 1994 to 1997, several new cars were presented for the first time: Audi A8, the flagship of the Audi’s line; five-seater RS2 Avant with a 2, 2-litre 315-powerful injector turbo engine; Audi A3 created on the Golf IV platform; Audi A6 with bodywork of a sedan.